fabioscarparo/GroWDash/README.md

 - **Device Management:** Inverter details, firmware, communication versions, battery pack specs, SOC operational limits, and all connected modules (datalogger, meter).
 - **Inverter Settings:** Read-only view of all inverter configuration registers (work mode, battery settings, grid limits, and more).
 - **Solar Panel Settings:** User-configurable plant parameters (panel tilt, orientation via interactive compass rose, system efficiency / performance ratio) that feed directly into the forecast model.
-- **Weather Widget:** Real-time weather from Open-Meteo using polished Lucide icons mapped to WMO weather codes, with solar production context (cloud cover, rain probability, min/max temperature).
-On desktop, an **upcoming hours** forecast strip shows the next 4 hours at a glance.
+- **Weather Widget:** Real-time weather via a backend proxy to Open-Meteo.
+Uses polished Lucide icons mapped to WMO weather codes, with solar production context (cloud cover, rain probability, min/max temperature).
+Data is cached for 15 minutes to improve performance and respect rate limits.
+- **Timezone-Aware Accuracy:** Automatically detects the plant's local timezone (e.g., GMT+1) to ensure "Today's" data and charts accurately reset at local midnight, regardless of the server's system time (UTC).
 - **Pull-to-Refresh:** Native mobile gesture with haptic feedback and animated indicator to manually force a data refresh.
 Gesture is automatically suppressed when the touch starts inside a chart or slider, preventing accidental page changes.
 - **Swipe Navigation:** Horizontal swipe between pages on mobile, smart-disabled over interactive chart and slider areas.
 - **Mobile-First Design:** Responsive layout with a collapsible sidebar on desktop and a fixed bottom navigation bar on mobile, with animated page transitions.